nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 to find students taking machine learning projects before doing `delete-s id/A0123456X` to remove student from FYP Manager.

 This integration between delete student command with find student command is important because FYPManager can store large number of students with FYP, making it not fesiable for users to scroll through the list.
-By utilizing find student, users can find the student with only partial information and retrieve the student id.
-Using this student id, users can delete the student from the FYPManager once he/she drops the FYP.
+By utilizing find student, users can find the student with only partial information and retrieve the student ID Using this student id, users can delete the student from the FYPManager once he/she drops the FYP.

 ### \[Proposed\] Undo/redo feature